aemami1/home/content/lab/lablist.md

 # Research

-The primary research objective of the Brock NLP lab is to create **trustworthy, controllable, and safe** natural language processing tools that can understand, reason, and produce human-like texts.
-Our research encompasses multiple facets of AI, including bias detection and mitigation, reasoning and benchmarking of Large Language Models (LLMs), and machine interpretability.
+The Brock NLP lab is dedicated to developing **trustworthy, controllable, and safe** natural language processing tools capable of understanding, reasoning, and producing human-like text.
+Our research spans multiple facets of AI, with a particular focus on three key areas:

-### 1. Bias Detection and Mitigation in LLMs
+### 1. Bias Detection and Mitigation in Large Language Models (LLMs)
-We focus on developing subtle measures to evaluate representative and affinity bias in Large Language Models.
-Our research aims to create more equitable AI systems by identifying and addressing hidden biases.

-**Related papers:**
+We develop innovative methods to identify and address subtle biases in LLMs, aiming to create more equitable AI systems.
+Our work introduces novel metrics and evaluation frameworks to measure representative and affinity biases that often go unnoticed.

+**Key Contributions:**
+- Introduced the Representative Bias Score (RBS) and Affinity Bias Score (ABS) to measure subtle biases in LLMs.
+- Developed the Creativity-Oriented Generation Suite (CoGS) for detecting biases in open-ended tasks.
+- Proposed a protocol for measuring the consistency of debiasing techniques in language models.

+**Recent Publications:**
-- Kumar, A., Yunusov, S., Emami, A. Subtle Biases Need Subtler Measures: Dual Metrics for Evaluating Representative and Affinity Bias in Large Language Models.
-In Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL 2024)
+- Kumar, A., Yunusov, S., Emami, A. (2024).
+Subtle Biases Need Subtler Measures: Dual Metrics for Evaluating Representative and Affinity Bias in Large Language Models.
+In *Proceedings of ACL 2024*.
-- Morabito, R., Kabbara, J., Emami, A. Debiasing should be Good and Bad: Measuring the Consistency of Debiasing Techniques in Language Models.
-In Findings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL 2023)
+- Morabito, R., Kabbara, J., Emami, A. (2023).
+Debiasing should be Good and Bad: Measuring the Consistency of Debiasing Techniques in Language Models.
+In *Findings of ACL 2023*.

-### 2. Reasoning and Benchmarking LLMs
+### 2. Reasoning and Benchmarking of LLMs

-Our work in this area involves creating innovative challenges and datasets to test the reasoning capabilities of Large Language Models, with a particular focus on the Winograd Schema Challenge.
+We create innovative challenges and datasets to rigorously test the reasoning capabilities of LLMs, with a particular focus on enhancing and expanding the Winograd Schema Challenge (WSC).

-**Related papers:**
+**Key Contributions:**
+- Developed WinoVis, a novel dataset for probing text-to-image models on pronoun disambiguation in multimodal contexts.
+- Created EvoGrad, an open-source platform for dynamic WSC datasets using a human-in-the-loop approach.
+- Introduced WSC+, an enhanced version of the WSC using a Tree-of-Experts approach.

+**Recent Publications:**
-- Park, B., Janecek, M., Li, Y., Emami, A. Picturing Ambiguity: A Visual Twist on the Winograd Schema Challenge.
-In Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL 2024)
+- Park, B., Janecek, M., Li, Y., Emami, A. (2024).
+Picturing Ambiguity: A Visual Twist on the Winograd Schema Challenge.
+In *Proceedings of ACL 2024*.
-- Sun, J.H., & Emami, A. EvoGrad: A Dynamic Take on the Winograd Schema Challenge with Human Adversaries.
-In The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (COLING-LREC 2024)
+- Sun, J.H., & Emami, A. (2024).
+EvoGrad: A Dynamic Take on the Winograd Schema Challenge with Human Adversaries.
+In *Proceedings of COLING-LREC 2024*.
-- Zahraei, Pardis Sadat, & Emami, A. WSC+: Enhancing The Winograd Schema Challenge Using Tree-of-Experts.
-In The 18th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2024)
+- Zahraei, P.S., & Emami, A. (2024).
+WSC+: Enhancing The Winograd Schema Challenge Using Tree-of-Experts.
+In *Proceedings of EACL 2024*.

-### 3. Machine Interpretability
+### 3. Machine Interpretability and Confidence Analysis

-We investigate the inner workings of Large Language Models, focusing on their confidence-probability alignment and other aspects of their decision-making processes.
+We investigate the inner workings of LLMs, focusing on their confidence-probability alignment and decision-making processes to enhance their reliability and interpretability.

-**Related paper:**
+**Key Contributions:**
+- Introduced the concept of Confidence-Probability Alignment in LLMs.
+- Developed novel prompting techniques to encourage model introspection and self-evaluation.
+- Proposed a framework for assessing model stability in dynamic tasks through the error depth metric.

+**Recent Publication:**
-- Kumar, A., Morabito, R., Umbet, S., Kabbara, J., Emami, A. Confidence Under the Hood: An Investigation into the Confidence-Probability Alignment in Large Language Models.
-In Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL 2024)
+- Kumar, A., Morabito, R., Umbet, S., Kabbara, J., Emami, A. (2024).
+Confidence Under the Hood: An Investigation into the Confidence-Probability Alignment in Large Language Models.
+In *Proceedings of ACL 2024*.

+We are dedicated to advancing the development of more reliable, unbiased, and interpretable language models, with our work regularly presented at conferences such as ACL, COLING-LREC, and EACL.

 # Join Us